How Do You Get Depression? A Mental Health Perspective

 As scientists understand more about the function of each gene, they are learning more about the specific origins of depression.
 This information is shaping prevention methods and treatments for the condition.
 In fact, genetically driven treatment options are already available.
 Genetic testing for medications may help patients find the right antidepressant for their biology through a simple oral swab.

 Sometimes, depression surfaces as a result of the situations we experience.
-These situations can range from tragic events like the loss of a loved one or job to chronic stressors, like low-income.
+These situations can range from tragic events like the loss of a loved one to chronic stressors like having a low income.
 Stress plays a major role in the development of depression.
 When we are depressed, levels of a hormone called CRH increase.

 Getty/AnnaStills